Kirkia acuminata

 Flowers

-Individual Flowers are small – about 7mm wide and appear in leaf axils with the new leaves.
-Flowers have noticeably long Pedicels (stalk of a single flower).
-Collectively flowers occur in cymes (a broad, more or less flat-topped, determinate flower cluster, with central flowers opening first).
-The tree is monoecious (having both male and female reproductive organs on the same plant).
-Here both male and female flowers are separate but they occur on the same cyme.
-The Calyx has 4 Sepals and the Corolla has 4 free cream or greenish, imbricate (having regularly arranged, overlapping edges, as roof tiles) lanceolate Petals.
+This tree is monoecious (having both male and female reproductive organs on the same plant).
+Individual whitish Flowers are small – about 7mm in diameter and appear with the new leaves in leaf axils (axil – the upper angle between a lateral organ, such as a leaf, and the stem that bears it).
+Each flower has a noticeably long Pedicel (stalk of a single flower).
+The usually separate male and female flowers occur collectively in cymes (a broad, more or less flat-topped, determinate flower cluster – with central flowers opening first).
+The Calyx has 4 Sepals, and the Corolla has 4 free, cream or greenish, lanceolate Petals that are imbricate (having regularly arranged, overlapping edges, as roof tiles).
 In Male Flowers, the ovary is reduced and the style is absent.
-Alternating with the petals are 4 Stamens which arise on the outside of the disc (a more or less fleshy or elevated development of the receptacle).
+Alternating with the petals are 4 Stamens (male reproductive part of a flower.
+Stamens produce pollen in the terminal anther, which is usually supported by the filament, which arise on the outside of the disc (a more or less fleshy or elevated development of the receptacle).
 The Anthers are free from both the Corolla and other anthers.
-Alternating with the petals are 4 Stamens which arise on the outside of the disc.
-In Female Flowers Staminodes (sterile stamens) are present.
-The superior Ovary is 4 locular, 4 lobed and is partly immersed in the annular or swollen disc.
-The Style is slim and ends in a capitate (formed like a head) Stigma.
-Each locule has a single Ovule.
-(Sep-Dec).
+Present in the Female Flowers are Staminodes (sterile stamens).
+Here the superior Ovary is 4 locular, 4 lobed and is partly immersed in the annular or swollen disc.
+The slim Style (more or less elongated part of the pistil situated between the ovary and the stigma) ends in a capitate (formed like a head) Stigma (the part of the pistil that receives the pollen).
+(Each of the 4 locules (cavities within an organ) has a single Ovule.
+(Oct-Dec).

 Fruit

-The light brown, thinly woody, sharply 4 angled persistent Fruit is a Capsule It is up to 2 x 1cm and splits into 4 parts on dehiscence but remain joined at the apex.
-A single Seed, which is triangular in cross section, is contained in each part.
+The light brown, thinly woody, sharply 4 angled persistent Fruit (photo 117) is a Capsule (a dry fruit resulting from the maturing of a compound ovary which usually opens at maturity by one or more lines of dehiscence).
+This one is up to 2 x 1cm, and on dehiscence, splits into 4 parts but remain joined at the apex by a strip of tissue at the top of a central column.
+One single, triangular in cross section Seed is contained in each part.
 Capsules may remain on the tree for a year.
 (Jan-May).

 Distribution & Ecology

-This is a tree of the bushveld and lowveld.
-It may be seen on rocky hills – typically on northern slopes or in deep sandy soil – especially the red sandy soil.
+This medium to low altitude plant is a tree of the bushveld and lowveld.
+It may be seen on rocky hills, in deep sandy soil – especially the red sandy soil.
 These trees tend to tower over the surrounding bush.
-They grow at medium to low altitudes.
-In South Africa, the best sightings are north of the Soutpansberg.
-(This mountain range runs for about 100km roughly east west in Northern Limpopo Province).
+In South Africa, the best sightings are on north facing slopes and occur north of the Soutpansberg range.
+(This mountain range runs for about 100km roughly east to west in Northern Limpopo Province).
 The tree is often co-resident with mopane trees.
-In South Africa, it occurs in Mpumalanga and Limpopo.
-These trees are also found in Mozambique, Northern Botswana, Zimbabwe e.g. in mopane land, and Namibia e.g. close to Etosha National Park, Southern Angola, and into tropical Africa.
-Also in Madagascar.
+In South Africa, it also occurs in Mpumalanga.
+Outside South Africa the trees also grow in Mozambique, Northern Botswana, Zimbabwe e.g., Namibia e.g., close to Etosha National Park, Tanzania, Southern Angola, Zaire, and into tropical Africa.
+It also is found in Madagascar.

 Ethnobotany

-The Tree is often planted as a live fence and it would make an attractive street tree.
-Wood has a relatively low density – from 580 – 720 kg per cubic metre at a 12% water content, but not very durable.
+This Tree may be planted as a live fence, and it would make an attractive street tree.
+The, not very durable Wood, has a relatively low density – from 580 – 720kg per cubic metre at a 12% water content.
 It has a narrow heartwood that is dark coppery or greenish brown with dark wavy margins.
 The sapwood is whitish to light grey.
 Due to its high silica content, the wood is difficult to cut, however attractive furniture can be made from it.
 It planes and turns well.
 It can also be used for parquet flooring and for making spoons, dishes, bowls, cups and hoops.
 The wood is also used for fuel and for making charcoal.
-The swollen Roots store thirst quenching liquid that can be used in times of a water shortage.
-Leaves and nutritious Seeds are browsed by stock.
+The swollen Roots store thirst quenching liquid that can be used by people and animals e.g. impala, in times of a water shortage.
+Here animals and people may dig for them.
+Roots may also damage pavements, pools and buildings.
+Stock may browse the Leaves and the nutritious Seeds.
 The leaves are impressive in spring and autumn.
-The young tree is slightly frost sensitive and does best in a warm climate.
-The drought resistant trees are fast growing from both seeds and truncheons.
+The young tree should be protected from frost.
+These drought resistant trees are fast growing from both seeds and truncheons.
 The fine, rounded leafy crown makes this an attractive tree that provides deep shade in summer.
-In parts of Zimbabwe this tree is regarded as sacred
+Protect young trees from frost.
+In parts of Zimbabwe this tree is regarded as sacred.

 References